kutsyk/kutsyk.github.io/_posts/2018-11-03-azure-api-management.md

 <div id="disqus_thread"></div>
 <script>

+/**
+*  RECOMMENDED CONFIGURATION VARIABLES: EDIT AND UNCOMMENT THE SECTION BELOW TO INSERT DYNAMIC VALUES FROM YOUR PLATFORM OR CMS.
-var disqus_config = function () {
+*  LEARN WHY DEFINING THESE VARIABLES IS IMPORTANT: https://disqus.com/admin/universalcode/#configuration-variables*/ /* var disqus_config = function () {
 this.page.url = PAGE_URL;  // Replace PAGE_URL with your page's canonical URL variable
 this.page.identifier = PAGE_IDENTIFIER; // Replace PAGE_IDENTIFIER with your page's unique identifier variable